saidone75/alfresco-node-processor/README.md

 Pull requests are welcome!

 ## Customize
 If none of the predefined Collectors/Processors meet your needs, simply write your own by extending the abstract ones.
-Just inject the required handler (e.g., NodesApi) and override the relevant methods.
+Just inject the required handlers (e.g., NodesApi) and override the relevant methods.
 ### Collecting nodes
 #### QueryNodeCollector
 The QueryNodeCollector takes an Alfresco FTS query, execute it on a separate thread and feed the queue: